murkl/arch-os/recovery/README.md

 after any of them. `needs:` is what puts them in that order: a shell is worth having after the boot files are back, not before.

-`make check` prints the order the whole tree adds up to.
+`make check` prints the order the whole module adds up to.

 ## Nothing is downloaded

-A machine that needs repairing is one whose network may be part of what broke, so this tree never asks for one: there is no `online.sh` hook, which is what turns the network screen off, and the kernel images come out of the repaired system's own pacman cache rather than off a mirror.
+A machine that needs repairing is one whose network may be part of what broke, so this module never asks for one: there is no `online.sh` hook, which is what turns the network screen off, and the kernel images come out of the repaired system's own pacman cache rather than off a mirror.